nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 To compute the LU(P) decomposition we will need to basically implement a modified version of the Gauss Elimination algorithm (see Row Echelon Form).
 This is probably the most popular implementation, and it requires around $$\frac{2}{3}*n^{3}$$ floating point operations.

-Other algorithms involve direct recursion or randomizations.
+Other algorithms involve direct recursion or randomization.
 We are not going to implement those versions.

 Computing the $$P * A = L * U$$ decomposition of matrix `A` is instrumental for computing the determinant of matrix `A`, the inverse of matrix `A` and solving linear systems of equations.

 ### The LU(P) algorithm as an example

-We start with Matrix `A[3x3]`, and matrix `P` which starts as the initial `3x3` Identity matrix.
+LU(P) factorisation (or decomposition) can be obtained by adjusting the idea of Gaussian Elimination (see Row Echelon Form and Reduced Row Echelon Form).

+The algorithm starts like this:
+* We allocate memory for the L, U, P matrices
+  * `L` starts as zero matrix;
+  * `P` is the identity matrix;
-`L` starts as a zero `3x3` matrix, and `U` is an exact copy of the initial matrix `A`.
+  * `U` is an exact copy of A;
+* We start iterating the matrix `U` by columns
+  * For each column we look for the pivot value (the biggest value of the column in absolute)
+    * If needed we swap the corresponding rows in `U`, `L` and `P`, so that the pivot is position on the first diagonal;
+    * If no swap is needed we start creating zeroes on the column by the means of row addition. $$Row{x} + multiplier * Row{y}$$.
+      * We record the `multiplier` in matrix `L`
+  * We repeat for every column until `U` has only zero elements under the first diagonal.

+Let's look at the decomposition for a matrix `A[3x3]`:

 $$
 P=